Saiko0324/nottakoweb/Info.md

 Team Project - Unity | 1-month dev cycle
 Short Description: It's a game with rhythm we made (not a rhythm game)!
 Play as a slime and dissolve toilet paper to save your kids!
 Details:
 Led a team of 6 to build a Unity game from the ground up.
 I mainly handled the design and implementation of core mechanics like player/enemy movement and attacks, and helped balance the game after playtesting.
-I also managed our timeline, coordinated the team’s tasks, and made an ad video to promote it. put a youtube video here?
+I also managed our timeline, coordinated the team's tasks, and made an ad video to promote it. put a youtube video here?
 [Play CAGED on Itch.io](https://fhvirus.itch.io/caged)
-<sub>Forever grateful to my incredible teammates, couldn’t have done it without them!</sub>
+<sub>Forever grateful to my incredible teammates, couldn't have done it without them!</sub>

 #### No Translation!
 Team Project – Flask + Gemini API | 3-week dev cycle